 2. Submit a Letter of Intent

-Access the online application process to submit a Letter of Intent.
+Begin the online application process to submit a Letter of Intent.
 Organizations may submit only one funding proposal per grant cycle.
 For technical assistance with the online grant system, contact Diane Crisp, Senior Grants Manager, by email or at 828-367-9904.
+The online system notifies applicants by email upon receipt of their Letter of Intent.

 3. Review Process